polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/4customchain.md

 ---
 Now that each participant has their own keys generated, you're ready to start your own custom chain.

 > Validators should not share the same keys, even for learning purposes.
-If two validators have the same keys, they will produce conflicting blocks, and be slashed.
+If two validators have the same keys, they will produce conflicting blocks and be slashed.

 ## Create a Chain Specification